frost-byte/QuickBoardX/README.md

 ### Features
 - Free!
 - No Flickering or Artifacts
+- Per Player Scoreboards for the Sidebar and Player Tab List
 - Compatible with 1.8.8, 1.12.2, 1.14.4 and 1.15.2
 - Updating Title
 - Scrolling Text Elements